Understand how the concept creates new opportunities for retailers and impacts your brand.

 - Brand ambassadors who execute the event and connect with shoppers

 - Sampling or giveaways provided to shoppers to drive purchase

 - Activities or other entertainment offered for shoppers to experience

 Okay, we get it, you want examples.
 Let’s take a look:

 Activated within Walmart stores across two Midwestern regions, Power of the Pink, a breast cancer awareness program, served uninsured or underinsured women with free mammograms using local breast health services.
 The program assigned mammography vans to select Walmart stores to host events on the parking lots and tied in regional and national vendors to support the program in-store.

 Since 2010, Walmart and the participating vendors have received an average 4:1 in-store lift while supporting the movement and retailtainment events over a four-week period.

 For the 2018 baseball season, our team provided support, management and execution for twelve “Ritz Family Fun” retailtainment events, presented by Nabisco in partnership with the St. Louis Cardinals and hosted in St. Louis area Shop ‘n Save stores (pre-UNFI acquisition of parent company SuperValu).

 Our brand ambassador teams contributed to over 1,000 on-site contest entries over the course of the promotion and on average, sampled nearly 20 cases of Nabisco product to shoppers per event.
-The Highway K location alone experienced a 16.2% increase in Nabisco sales year over year after hosting a single three-hour event.
+The Highway K location alone experienced a 16.2% increase in Nabisco sales year over year after hosting one event.

 3. Kids BEE Healthy